lcpilling/ukbrapR/README.md

 [![DOI](https://zenodo.org/badge/709765135.svg)](https://zenodo.org/doi/10.5281/zenodo.11517716)
 <!-- badges: end -->

-ukbrapR (phonetically: 'U-K-B-wrapper') is an R package for working in the UK Biobank data Research Analysis Platform (RAP).
+ukbrapR (phonetically: 'U-K-B-wrapper') is an R package for working in the UK Biobank Research Analysis Platform (RAP).
 The aim is to make it quicker, easier, and more reproducible.

 > Since version `0.2.0` the package works best in a "normal" cluster using RStudio and raw UK Biobank data from the table-exporter.
 Prior versions were designed with Spark clusters in mind.
 These functions are still available but are not updated.